-- Electronic stability control
+Electronic stability control

 Roll stability control

-- Anti-lock braking system and driveline traction control
+Anti-lock braking system and driveline traction control

-- Side impact beams
+Side impact beams

 Front and rear parking sensors

-- Tire-specific low pressure warning
+Tire-specific low pressure warning

-- Restricted driving mode
+Restricted driving mode

 Pretensioner seat belts

 Reliability and safety ratings for the McLaren 720S

+Safety.
 Although official safety and reliability ratings are not yet available for the McLaren 720S, this sports car is equipped with a number of special safety features.

+Reliability.
 In online reviews, a handful of McLaren owners have given this vehicle two thumbs up when it comes to reliability, although you may experience some quirks, such as the gas gauge being slow to update or the driver’s seat controls temporarily not working.

+Maintenance.
 It might come as no surprise, but McLarens can be incredibly expensive to maintain.
 The manufacturer estimates the annual running costs to be around $30,000, while an oil change will cost you about $8,000.

-McLaren 720S facts
+About the McLaren 720S